Candela Vetrano

 María Candela Vetrano Vega (born August 9, 1991, in Lomas de Zamora, Buenos Aires, Argentina) better known as Candela Vetrano is an Argentine actress, model and fashion designer.

 Biography

 María Candela Vetrano was born on August 9, 1991, in Lomas de Zamora, Buenos Aires, Argentina.
 She is the daughter of Héctor Vetrano and María Victoria Vega.
-She has one brother and two sisters.
+She has one brother and two twin sisters.

 Career

 Candela Vetrano began her artistic career from a young age, performing studies of singing, theater, musical comedy and dance, being Agrandadytos her first participation in television.
 In 2003, she made her acting debut playing Estrella in the series Rincón de luz.
 In 2006, she was part of the cast of the youth television series Chiquititas Sin Fin, playing the character of Valeria San Simón.
 From 2007 to 2010, she was part of the cast of the youth television series Casi Ángeles, Candela Vetrano played the co-starring role of Estefanía Elordi Rinaldi.
 Candela Vetrano was the protagonist of the co-production between Disney Channel Latin America and Utopia, who work in collaboration with Telefe for the series Supertorpe which it was recorded since the beginning of 2011 and it was premiered on July 18, 2011.
 Candela Vetrano played the role of "Poly Truper".
 The series ended after 2 seasons in May 2012.
 In January 2013, Candela Vetrano is summoned by the producer Sebastián Ortega to be the youth protagonist of a new television fiction called Los Vecinos en Guerra.
 In 2014 to 2015, Candela Vetrano played the role of Milagros "Mili" Villa in the Pol-ka series Noche y día by Canal 13.
 In 2017 she is part of the cast of Cuéntame cómo pasó by TV Pública.
 In 2019, she was part of the cast of the television series Argentina, tierra de amor y venganza.